Biodiversity, climate change and sustainability in Waverley

 Biodiversity net gain (BNG) is an approach to development and land management, that aims to leave the natural environment in a measurably better state than it was beforehand.
 The Biodiversity Metric is designed to provide ecologists, developers, planners and other interested parties with a means of assessing changes in biodiversity value (losses or gains) brought about by development or changes in land management.

-Under the Environment Act 2021, planning permissions granted for larger projects in England, with a few exemptions, will have to deliver 10% biodiversity net gain from 12 February 2024.
-The requirement for smaller sites comes in to force from 2 April 2024.
+Under the Environment Act 2021, planning permissions granted for larger projects in England, with a few exemptions, have to deliver 10% biodiversity net gain from February 2024.
+The requirement for smaller sites came into force in April 2024.

 BNG will be measured using Defra’s biodiversity metric and habitats will need to be secured for at least 30 years.